CSharpRon/arduino-fsr/README.md

-# fsr-arduino
+# arduino-fsr
-An arduino module for classifying feedback data from a Force-sensing resistor and sending the appropriate feedback to a vibration motor.
+A Python module for classifying feedback data from a Force-sensing resistor and sending the appropriate feedback to a vibration motor.

 ## Setup
 To run this module on your arduino you will need: